HP Cloud

-HP Cloud was a set of cloud computing services available from Hewlett-Packard that offered public cloud, private cloud, hybrid cloud, managed private cloud and other cloud services.
+HP Cloud was a set of cloud computing services available from Hewlett-Packard.
 It was the combination of the previous HP Converged Cloud business unit and HP Cloud Services, an OpenStack-based public cloud.
-It was marketed to enterprise organizations to combine public cloud services with internal IT resources to create hybrid clouds, or a mix of private and public cloud environments, from around 2011 until 2016.
+It was marketed to enterprise organizations to combine public cloud services with internal IT resources to create hybrid clouds, or a mix of private and public cloud environments, from around 2011 to 2016.

 History

 HP Converged Cloud was announced in April 2012.
 HP Converged Cloud is managed under a Hewlett-Packard business unit established in 2013 named The Converged Cloud unit, headed by Saar Gillai as Senior Vice President and general manager of Converged Cloud.

 HP Public Cloud was announced on March 14, 2011, and launched as a public beta on May 10, 2012.
-HP Fellow and MySQL author Brian Aker announced the Relational Database Service on stage at the 2012 MySQL User's Conference.
+HP Fellow and MySQL developer Brian Aker announced the Relational Database Service on stage at the 2012 MySQL User's Conference.
 The HP Public Cloud Beta that went live in May 2012 included OpenStack technology-based storage and content delivery network (CDN) components.
 HP Cloud Object Storage and HP Cloud CDN were moved into general availability on August 1, 2012.
 HP Cloud DNS as a Service was moved into general availability on July 1, 2013.

 The two business units were merged in late 2013 and announced at the HP Discover event in Barcelona, Spain.

 On May 7, 2014, HP announced the HP Helion portfolio of products and services, and stated that the company planned to invest over $1 billion in cloud.
 HP Helion included HP's existing cloud products, new OpenStack technology-based services, and both professional and support services to assist businesses in building and managing hybrid IT environments.

 On October 21, 2015, HP announced that it would shut down the HP Cloud in January 2016.
+In October 2023, Amaryllo resumes HP cloud business with an introduction of HP cloud storage service through a trademark licensing agreement with HP Inc.